 Frequently Asked Questions

-You need to complete the Free Application for Federal Student Aid (FAFSA) by March 1.
-You and your parents will need to provide information about your family's income, assets, household size, and number in college.
+You need to complete the Free Application for Federal Student Aid (FAFSA) by May 1.
+You and your parents will need to provide information about your family's income, assets, household size and number in college.
 The FAFSA cannot be completed until after January 1.
-You may complete the FAFSA on the Web at www.fafsa.ed.gov.
+You may complete the FAFSA on the Federal Student Aid website.
 FAFSA forms are also available in your high school guidance office.

 Do I have to wait until I am accepted to Lycoming before I apply for aid?